openpubkey/openpubkey/docs/pktoken.md

   }))
 ```

 Notice that the value which is hashed to generate the `nonce` value in the payload is exactly the value given in the protected header of the CIC.
-Put another way, the CIC allows the verifier to open the commitment to the identity's commitment in the nonce.
-The value `rz` is randomly chosen by the identity's client-instance to ensure that each time a nonce is generated, it is always unique and random.
+Put another way, the CIC allows the verifier to open the commitment to the identity's public key in the nonce.
+The value `rz` is randomly chosen by the identity's OpenPubkey client, a.k.a. the client-instance, to ensure that each time a `nonce` is generated, it is always unique and random.
 The value `upk` is the identity's public key.

 #### MFA Cosigner Signature

-We have included in an Cosigner signature in this example to show what it looks like.
+We have included in a Cosigner signature in this example to show what what one looks like.
 Given that the Cosigner signature does not not differ much between examples we have omitted it from the other examples.
-Note that PK Tokens can function without a Cosigner signature, it is a part of the protocol that a verifier can choose to require or not require.
+Note that PK Tokens can function without a Cosigner signature, a verifier can choose to require or not require one based on a verifiers security needs.

 ### GQ Signed Nonce-Commitment PK Tokens - Google Example